slashid/php/README.md

 * `successful_imports` - the number of persons that have successfully imported
 * `failed_imports` - the number of failures during the import
-* `failed_csv` - a CSV that reports the users that failed importing and the error reason for each line
+* `failed_csv` - a CSV that reports the users that failed to import and the error reason for each line

 ### Webhook Abstraction

-The webhook abstraction is a class to help working with [webhooks](https://developer.slashid.dev/docs/access/guides/webhooks/introduction), for creating, listing and deleting them, and also adding and removing triggers.
+The webhook abstraction is a class to help work with [webhooks](https://developer.slashid.dev/docs/access/guides/webhooks/introduction), for creating, listing, and deleting them, and also adding and removing triggers.

 You can access it with: